-On a beautiful autumn day on November 4, 2016, SORA-CPS held its annual meeting from 9:30 am to 4:00 pm at Rittenhouse Hall, Vineland Station, in the Niagara region of Ontario.
-The meeting was attended by about 40 attendees including students, plant pathologists, researchers, extension specialists and industry representatives.
+The Southwestern Ontario Regional Association of the CPS (SORA-CPS) held its annual meeting from 9:30 am to 4:00 pm on November 3, 2017.
+The meeting was held at Rittenhouse Hall, Vineland Station, in the Niagara region of Ontario.
+The meeting was attended by over 43 attendees including students,, researchers, technicians, extension specialists and industry representatives.
 The program for the meeting included five invited talks and 15 poster presentations on a wide range of phytopathological topics.

-Dr. Ken Conn, Regional Representative of SORA-CPS and CPS Treasurer (2012- ) presented opening remarks, welcomed the participants to SORA-CPS annual meeting, and acknowledged the generous sponsors (Syngenta, BASF, Bayer, and CPS) of this meeting.
-Dr. Odile Carisse (CPS President) could not attend the meeting but sent in greetings from the CPS Board of Directors and CPS membership to CPS-SORA.
+Registration with coffee and cookies started at 9:30 am.
+Dr. Ken Conn, Regional Representative of SORA-CPS and CPS Treasurer (2012- ) presented opening remarks, welcomed the participants to SORA-CPS annual meeting and acknowledged the generous sponsors of this meeting.
+Dr. Denis Gaudet (CPS President) could not attend the meeting but sent in greetings from the CPS Board of Directors and CPS membership to CPS-SORA.
 The letter provided an update on national topics.
-Student members were encouraged to join CPS and some of the benefits include registration fees at 50% of the regular member rate at the CPS annual meetings and also highlighted the student travel awards and video competition, etc.
+Student members were encouraged to join CPS and some of the benefits include a free membership in 2018, the student travel awards and video competition, etc.

-There were four invited talks which provided fungal infection process, updates on diseases in horticulture during the 2016 growing season, possible solutions for control of some of the diseases and international plant science initiatives:
+There were five invited talks which provided updates on diseases during the 2016 growing season and possible solutions for control of some of the diseases.

-Global Plant Council initiatives by Deena Errampalli, AAFC, Vineland, ON.
+“Global Plant Council Initiatives.”
+Guest Speaker: Deena Errampalli, AAFC, Vineland, ON

 Fungicide resistance in the turfgrass pathogen Microdochium nivale.
 R. GOURLIE AND T. HSIANG.
 School of Environmental Sciences, University of Guelph, Guelph, ON N1G 2W1, Canada